Sara-Tucker/c-sharp-notes/wpf.md

 # MVVM

+- ViewModel = Program logic
 - View is not connected and knows nothing about the Model or ViewModel
 - ViewModel is not connected and knows nothing about the View
-- The way the View and ViewModel talk to each other is DataBinding with XAML
+- The way the View and ViewModel talk to each other is databinding with XAML

-#### ViewModel
-Program logic.

 #### Instructions
 1. Create new project, create Models, Views, ViewModels folders